nextauthjs/docs/docs/getting-started/upgrade-to-v4.md

 Introduced in https://github.com/nextauthjs/next-auth/releases/tag/v4.0.0-next.8 and https://github.com/nextauthjs/next-auth/pull/2361

 :::warning IMPORTANT
-When using the **NextAuth v4 beta**, please make sure to use the `next` tagged version of your adapter.
+When using the **NextAuth v4**, please make sure to use the `next` tagged version of your adapter.
 For example, to use the appropriate `typeorm` version with NextAuth v4, you would:

 `npm install @next-auth/typeorm-legacy-adapter@next`

-If you have issues installing `@next` adapters with npm due to the required `4.0.0-beta.X` version of `next-auth` and a `4.0.0` package already existing, please use the `--force-legacy-deps` flag with `npm install`.
 :::

 ### Adapter API